fideltfg/userfrosting-install-script/README.md

 This script automates the installation and configuration of [UserFrosting](https://www.userfrosting.com/) on an Ubuntu 24.04.1+ server.
 It installs required dependencies, sets up a MySQL database, configures an Nginx web server, and enables SSL with Let's Encrypt.

 ## Features
+- Loads configuration from an optional `.env` file for easy customization
 - Installs PHP 8.3 and necessary extensions
 - Installs Composer, Node.js, and NPM
 - Sets up MySQL and creates a database and user